Thursday, November 21, 2024

 A 512GB SSD is a good start.
 As for uploading data to the cloud, it won’t be any faster with the fastest SSD.
 Ex: choosing a PCIe 5.0 won’t make uploading 100GB to the cloud any faster than a SATA III SSD.

-PCIe 5.0 isn’t available on laptops yet but should be by the end of 2024.
+PCIe 5.0 is already available on laptops as of late 2024.

 5. Display